Refugees, asylum-seekers and migrants

 Who is a refugee?

-A refugee is a person who has fled their own country because they are at risk of serious human rights violations there.
-Because their own government cannot or will not protect them, they are forced to seek international protection.
-There are currently over 21 million refugees in the world.
-The vast majority of them – 86% – live in developing regions.
+A refugee is a person who has fled their own country because they are at risk of serious human rights violations and persecution there.
+The risks to their safety and life were so great that they felt they had no choice but to leave and seek safety outside their country because their own government cannot or will not protect them from those dangers.
+Refugees have a right to international protection.

 Who is an asylum-seeker?